-Cardiff City vs Birmingham City go head-to-head in the Championship this Saturday at 3:00 pm kick off time after draw with Wednesday 1-1.
+Cardiff City vs Brentford go head-to-head in the Championship this Saturday at 3:00 pm kick off time after draw with Wednesday 1-1.

 Cardiff will hope to push towards the playoff spots with a win over Sheffield Wednesday on Friday and will be confident heading into this clash.

 Neil Warnock’s men are unbeaten at home this season and will expect at least a point here.